gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Security groups

 Each instance must belong to a *security group*.
+TODO must?

 --